 Twelve lawyers and attorneys working with migrant children and their families in various contexts participated, exchanging experiences and knowledge on strategic litigation and advocacy for the rights of migrant children in detention.

-In June 2025, Forum for Human Rights, together with the International Commission of Jurists (ICJ) and project partners, co-organized a two-day transnational workshop in Prague.
-The event brought together lawyers and experts from six EU countries to explore how international mechanisms—particularly the UN Treaty Bodies and the European Committee of Social Rights—can be used strategically to protect migrant children from detention.
+In June 2025, Forum for Human Rights, together with the International Commission of Jurists (ICJ) co-organized a two-day transnational workshop in Prague.
+The event brought together lawyers and experts from six EU countries to explore how international mechanisms—particularly the UN Treaty Bodies and the European Committee of Social Rights (ECSR)—can be used strategically to protect migrant children from detention.

 Participants shared legal strategies, discussed key jurisprudence, and examined ways to advance complaints before less-utilized bodies such as the UN Committee on the Rights of the Child (CRC) and the ECSR.
 The workshop offered valuable insight into using international litigation and advocacy tools to challenge unlawful detention practices and strengthen national protections.